Zelenskiy to Biden: give us clear 'yes' or 'no' on Ukraine NATO path | Politics

 Zelenskiy to Biden: give us clear 'yes' or 'no' on Ukraine NATO path

 Zelenskiy said most of Russia's troops had yet to withdraw, and that Russia was dragging its feet on facilitating a meeting with Putin for no clear reason.
-Biden and Zelenskiy spoke by phone last week ahead of Biden's summit with Putin in Geneva on Wednesday.
+About 11,000 troops had left and 95,000 remained, he estimated.
+Biden and Zelenskiy spoke by phone last week.
+Zelenskiy was granted a long-sought invitation to visit the White House next month, though he said he regretted not being able to meet Biden in person before Biden met Putin this week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)